micheles/papers/PITCHME.md

 **Input/output formats**

+Here I learned the hard way a very essential lesson:

-- *never*, EVER change the input formats
+*never, EVER change the input formats*

-- there is more freedom with the output formats
+There is more freedom with the output formats

 +++